Caste System in Ancient India

 Advertisement

-The underlying reason for adhering to Varna duties is the belief in the attainment of moksha on being dutiful.
+The underlying reason for adhering to Varna duties is the belief in the attainment of moksha through being dutiful.
 Belief in the concept of Karma reinforces the belief in the Varna life principles.
 As per the Vedas, it is the ideal duty of a human to seek freedom from subsequent birth and death and rid oneself of the transmigration of the soul, and this is possible when one follows the duties and principles of one's respective Varna.
 According to the Vedas, consistent encroachment on others' life responsibilities engenders an unstable society.
 Brahmins, Kshatriyas, Vaishyas, and Shudras form the fourfold nature of society, each assigned appropriate life duties and ideal disposition.
-Men of the first three hierarchical castes are called the twice-born; first, born of their parents, and second, of their guru after the sacred thread initiation they wear over their shoulders.
+Men of the first three hierarchical castes were called the twice-born; first, born of their parents, and second, of their guru after the sacred thread initiation they wear over their shoulders.
 The Varna system is seemingly embryonic in the Vedas, later elaborated and amended in the Upanishads and Dharma Shastras.

 Brahmins